torch-sf/torch/utils/polaris-torch/README.md

 ## Utility to run Polaris on a Torch simulation snapshot
-First written by Stefan Reissl (flash-to-polaris.py) and Brooke Polak (Polaris-torch.py)
+First written by Stefan Reissl (flash-to-polaris.py) and Brooke Polak (Polaris-torch.py, generate\_polaris\_scripts.py)

-Edited by Donglin Wu (all files)
+Edited by Donglin Wu

 To use: